 The flea is the intermediate host for the tapeworm Dipylidium caninum.
 A flea infestation can result in a tapeworm infestation.
 Fortunately, these worms don’t cause anything more serious than an itchy bottom and weight loss.

-Because fleas drink your dog’s blood, a large number of them can cause anaemia.
+Because fleas drink your dog’s blood, a large number of them can cause anemia.
 In fact, dogs have died because of flea related blood loss.

 Ticks are a different story.
 The adult female paralysis tick (Ixodes holocyclus) injects a toxin as she feeds on your dog, which causes an ascending paralysis.
 Often the first indication of a problem is that his bark will change pitch, and he will seem a little wobbly on his back legs.
 The paralysis gradually moves forward to affect his forelegs and his breathing muscles.
 Tick paralysis can be fatal if not treated promptly.